 These factors include your body weight and size, the terrain you are running on, how often you run, your gait, whether you rotate your shoes (which gives the material more time to rebound between uses), and the climate and weather you run in.

-However, HOKA running shoes often perform best on the trails, depending on the model, so the outsole can wear down quickly on the roads.
+However, depending on the model, HOKA running shoes often perform best on the trails, so the outsole can wear down quickly on the roads.

 HOKA running shoes use PROFLY technology and molded EVA foam with a very thick midsole to be maximally plush and provide “marshmallow softness.”